joshmalina/downtowndharma/README.md

 ## Getting There

-The nearest metro station is the [U Street Red Line Stop](https://goo.gl/maps/QtDT1dvPUdfJkXFM7).
+The nearest metro station is the [U Street Green/Yellow Line Stop](https://goo.gl/maps/QtDT1dvPUdfJkXFM7).